 My Grandmother told about the time the stew was hot enough for Tim.

 “one day I was making a kid-stew.
 The last time I had made it, Tim claimed it was not seasoned as hot as kid-stew should be.
-So this time I put in an extra pod of red pepper when she was seasoning the stew.
+So this time I put in an extra pod of red pepper when I was seasoning the stew.
 Then it happened that Tim came by and saw the pot of stew cooking, so he snuck in an extra pod of pepper.
 And a little later his mother discovered the stew cooking in the kitchen unattended and remembering Tim taste, she too put in an extra pepper.
 Yes, the stew was indeed hot enough for Tim.”

 * William and Sally Dudley died when their boat capsized during a hurricane sometime in the mid-’90’s.
 (Did their older children die with them?)
 Emily Jane Rountree, who was keeping the children for their parents’ holiday, became their guardian.
 In 1898, Emily Jane Rountree, their grandmother died during a small pox epidemic.
 Tennie, who was at her mother’s bedside as the nurse, returned home after the funeral with her brother’s four youngest children to raise.

 Tim and Tennie bought an organ for their parlor.
 All of the girls learned to play it, Ola, Emma, Alice, and Katie.
 Mama says that when one of the girls would be courting that pair would sit on the love seat in the parlor while the rest of the family would gather around the organ singing songs.
 Judson Elder and some of Uncle Pomp’s crowd were usually present also.

 During the winter of ’27-28 while Tennie was away being the housemother at the local teacherage, a fire destroyed the Parker Home.